You're $99 away from FREE SHIPPING!

-What Is a Carotenoid?
+What is a Carotenoid?
 Why Is It Important?

-How the Fat Boosts Your Health
+How Fat Boosts Your Hair Health

 Avocado oil is an excellent source of monounsaturated fat.
 The type of monounsaturated fat in avocado oil is called oleic acid.
 Many studies show oleic acid can reduce inflammation and help fight cancer.
-These same fatty acids also protect hair and skin, feeding them extra moisture and great nutrients.
+These same fatty acids also protect hair and skin, feeding them extra moisture and nutrients.

-Inside the fat of an avocado is a high concentration of vitamin E. The polyhydroxylated fatty alcohols in vitamin E reduce skin damage, lessen wrinkles, and also tighten skin.
+Inside the fat of an avocado is a high concentration of vitamin E. The polyhydroxylated fatty alcohols in vitamin E reduce skin damage, lessen wrinkles, and tighten skin.
 That means that while we primarily eat avocados to reap their protective benefits, another route to get their benefits is through topical application.

 Real Causes of Hair Loss

 Stress has a stronger connection to hair than we realize.
 Most of us are familiar with mental and emotional stress, but physical stressors also dramatically impact our bodies.

 Physical stressors may look different than we think.
 While we should consider how we physically handle our hair (wearing it up too tight, applying excessive heat, etc.), we must also consider ingredients, especially chemicals.
 Most hair products contain harmful toxins that cause dryness, irritation, and a general weakening of the hair and scalp.